 Anti-Chinese Racism | Australian Gold, History & Culture Info/Chinese On The Australian Gold Fields - Historic Gold Rush Village Mogo South Coast NSW Australia Most migrants who joined the Australian goldrush left behind family and home.
 This was particularly difficult for the Chinese who came from a traditional culture that focused heavily on parents, family and the ancestral village.
 The majority of Chinese men who came to NSW were not individual fortune hunters, but came as a family representative seeking an essential and supplementary income for his family and his wife who had been left at home to honour her primary role as support for her in-laws.
 Added to that was the "credit-ticket" system whereby the family, villagers and brokers set up a co-operative venture to pay for the ticket.
 Australian Aboriginals and Chinese immigrants were especially identified in populations statistics.
 Chinese travelling outside of NSW had to get special re-entry certificates.
 Mei Quong Tart By the 1870's 10% of the population of Majors Creek were Chinese.
 Chinese Entrepreneurial Activities Anti-Chinese Laws

 Eureka!
 The rush for gold | State Library of New South Wales The gold rushes and the diggers who worked the goldfields are etched into Australian folklore.
 Follow the story of the people who sought the glittering prize.
 Edward Hammond Hargraves is credited with finding the first payable goldfields at Ophir, near Bathurst, New South Wales, on 12 February 1851.
-News of gold spread quickly around the world and in 1852 alone, 370,000 immigrants arrived in Australia.
-By 1871, the national population had trebled to 1.7 million.
 The Australian gold rushes transformed former convict colonies into modern cities with an influx of free emigrants in the latter half of the nineteenth century.
 While not all these diggers found riches on the goldfields, many chose to stay in the colonies and established themselves in the newly-prosperous cities.
 The camaraderie and 'mateship' that developed between diggers on the goldfields is still integral to how we perceive ourselves as Australians.
 Small gold minehead without shelter and six miners, Gulgong, ca. 1875, by AACPWet plate negative ON 4 Box 43/18 Eureka!